Anyolite/anyolite/README.md

 * [X] Changed `RClass*` to `RClassPtr` to allow compatibility with MRI
 * [X] Reorganized some macros
 * [X] Changed directory structure
+* [X] Several code changes for compatibility with MRI
 * [X] Block variables for functions definitions have now an underscore in front of them

 #### Usability